 The maps are kept together within the Maps Collection and are also filed by Nan Kivell numbers.
 They have been catalogued individually and the call numbers have the prefix MAP NK.
 The paintings, drawings, prints and objects are housed in the Pictures Collection.
 All the original works and most of the prints have been catalogued and a considerable number have been digitised.
 The call numbers have the prefixes PIC T for original works and PIC U for prints, followed by the accession number and Nan Kivell number.
 The call numbers for the objects have the prefix PIC OBJ.

-The manuscripts are held in the Manuscripts Collection at MS 4001–4299.
+The manuscripts are held in the Manuscripts Collection at MS 4001 to MS 4299.
 They have been catalogued individually and the entries give the Nan Kivell numbers as well as the collection numbers.
 The calligraphy collection is held at MS 4052.
-A detailed guide to the calligraphy collection, compiled by Barbara Ross in 1985, is available in the Manuscripts Reading Room.
+A detailed guide to the calligraphy collection, compiled by Barbara Ross in 1985, is available in the Special Collections Reading Room.
 The personal papers of Nan Kivell are also held in the Manuscripts Collection at MS 4000.
 They occupy 18 boxes.
-A finding aid is accessible online at www.nla.gov.au/nla.ms-ms4000.
+The finding aid is accessible online.

 The National Gallery of Australia holds 32 paintings from the Nan Kivell Collection on permanent loan.

-Fanning, Pauline, The Australasian Collection of Mr Rex Nan Kivell in the National Library of Australia, Canberra, Australian Library Journal, vol. 11 (3), July 1962, pp. 139–42.
+Fanning, Pauline, The Australasian Collection of Mr Rex Nan Kivell in the National Library of Australia, Canberra, Australian Library Journal, vol. 11 (3), July 1962, pages 139-42

 Thompson, John R., Nan Kivell, Sir Rex de Charembac (1898–1977), Australian Dictionary of Biography online